-This post documents a collection of dark UX patterns that various products and services have implemented.
-Design is a powerful skill that could either improve the world we lived in or make us miserable.
-Dark UX patterns are designs that focuses on commercial benefits over the users, using persuasive or unethical methods to make us do the things we don’t want.
+This post documents a collection of dark UX patterns used by various products and services.
+Design is a powerful skill that either improves the world we live in or makes us miserable.
+Dark UX patterns are designs that focus on commercial benefits at the expense of users, using persuasive or, at times, unethical methods to make us do things we don’t want.

-I subscribed to UXPin recently just to test out the features and see if it could be of any good to projects.
-Turns out I don’t really need it and was looking high and low for the cancellation option until I spot it hidden as a fine print, in super light grey text that no one can see.
-I wonder how ethical is this by making it difficult for people to cancel their subscription.
+I subscribed to UXPin recently to test out the features and see if it was of any good to projects.
+Turned out I didn’t really need it and I was looking high and low for the cancellation option until I found it hidden as a fine print, in super light grey text that no one can see.
+I wonder how ethical it is to make it so difficult for people to cancel their subscription.
 Well, I cancelled anyway.

 oBike – Cancellation Refund

 Saw this on Linkedin some time back.
-Once again, hidden refund text that’s no one can see.
-Compared to UXPin, oBike made it worst by adding a huge call-to-action (CTA) button to “Be an oBike VIP”.
+Once again, hidden refund text no one can see.
+Compared to UXPin, oBike made it worse by adding a huge call-to-action (CTA) button to “Be an oBike VIP”.

-If you manage to spot the first “Continue to refund” link, how about the second “Confirm” button that’s again styled in the light grey text.
+If you managed to spot the first “Continue to refund” link, how about the second “Confirm” button that’s again styled in light grey text?

-Seriously, if people want to leave, they want to leave, no matter how hard you try to stop them, they’ll leave.
-Leveraging on behaviour psychology to cheat the user in pressing the wrong button, shame on you.
+Seriously, if people want to leave, they will.
+No matter how hard you try to stop them, they’ll leave.
+Leveraging on behavioural psychology to cheat users into pressing the wrong button, shame on you.